-What elseThe Town of Oakville reserves the right to request an independent peer review of a heritage impact assessment for a built heritage resource at the development proponent's cost.
+What else should we know?The Town of Oakville reserves the right to request an independent peer review of a heritage impact assessment for a built heritage resource at the development proponent's cost.
 Heritage Planning staff will facilitate peer reviews if deemed necessary by the Director of Planning.